jajuk-team/jajuk-team.github.io/index.md

 # Help make Jajuk rock!

 This project is open for any type of contribution.
-To lend a hand, visit the [Team Page](/jajuk_team.html) or make [a donation](/donation.html).
+To lend a hand, visit the [Contribute Page](/contribute.html) or make [a donation](/donation.html).

 Others great cross-platform players part of the [common-jukebox](http://www.assembla.com/wiki/show/common-jukebox) collaboration: [aTunes](http://atunes.org/), [Jukes](http://melloware.com/products/jukes/index.html) Other good audio tagger : Jaikoz